vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 - `clientData`: Object that contains information regarding the client that made the order.

-- `paymentData`: *object* that contains an *array* of payments, where there is information regarding the payment methods, etc.
+- `paymentData`: Object that contains an array of payments, where there is information regarding the payment methods, etc.

 ### Tax provider response to the request